Reed-CompBio/spras-benchmarking/datasets/diseases/README.md

 TIGA calculates confidence scores for gene-trait associations across genome-wide association studies.
 They include both citation-based and SNP-based measures in their confidence scores (called their mean rank scores); we only take their SNP data for the inputs.
 These SNPs are weighted by the distance inverse exponential to handle linkage disequilibrium described in their paper (called `N_snpw`).
 The SNPs themselves are collected from an Ensemble pipeline - TIGA does not do any novel mapping.

-The TIGA gene-trait association data can be obtained from [their shiny app page](https://unmtid-shinyapps.net/shiny/tiga/).
+The TIGA gene-trait association data can be obtained from [their shiny app page](https://unmtid-shinyapps.net/shiny/tiga/), either through all gene-trait associations, or through their [archived files](https://unmtid-dbs.net/download/TIGA/).

 ## Disease Ontology